HeikoMamerow/url-list/README.md

 # Url list
-This WordPress plugin creates a list of all pots & pages from his website in a txt file.
+This WordPress plugin creates a list of all posts & pages from his website in a txt file.